CyberIntuition/CyberIntuition/README.md

 - Logic & consistency failures in realistic, long-context or high-utility interactions
 - Evaluation of jailbreak robustness under constrained, real-world attacker models (no massive compute, no fine-tuning access, no leaked weights)
 All published material appears **after** vendor remediation or public patch / mitigation deployment.
-## Disclosure Philosophy
+## Strict responsible Disclosure Philosophy
-Strict responsible disclosure policy:
-- Direct, private notification to the affected organization’s security / safety team
+- Direct notification to the affected organization’s security / safety team
-- No public PoC / exploit demonstration before patch or sufficient mitigation
+- No public PoC before patch or sufficient mitigation
 - No monetization of findings (bug bounties accepted when offered)
-- Full disclosure timeline and vendor correspondence published post-remediation Preferred communication channel for new findings: encrypted email (PGP key linked below) or coordinated vulnerability disclosure platform provided by the vendor
+- Full disclosure timeline and vendor correspondence published post-remediation
 ## Published Advisories & Reports
 → [./advisories/](./advisories/) (in preparation)
 ## Contact